 Work sessions with the City Council, Planning Commission, and the Board of Architectural Review were held in January 2009.
 The design phase of this project was approved in FY 2010.
-Implementation began in FY 2011 with Phase 1, and remaining phases are occurring over time as funding becomes available.
+Implementation began in FY 2011 with Phase 1, and remaining phases are occurring over time using remaining prior appropriated funds.
 Implementation involves the fabrication and installation of the wayfinding signs and will be coordinated with the implementation of the Braddock Road, King Street, Mt.
 Vernon Avenue, Arlandria, Waterfront, Beauregard, Potomac Yard, and Landmark/Van Dorn plans.
 To distribute the cost of the wayfinding program over multiple years, a phased approach has been utilized.

 Upcoming wayfinding phases include City gateway signage as well as district markers.
-The City gateway signage scope of work has been reduced from 13 proposed signs to 8 proposed signs, with the signs also reengineered to reduce the cost.
+The City gateway signage scope of work calls for 15 candidate locations that will need to be confirmed once a contractor is selected and the potential for utility and traffic safety conflicts can be evaluated.
+The signs also have been reengineered to reduce the cost.